patricklam/plam.new-webpage/content/top/nz-places.md

 * [Hobbiton](https://www.hobbitontours.com/en/) (July 2021, [pics](https://gallery.patricklam.ca/index.php?/category/1639)): went to the mid-winter feast, impressive recreation of Tolkien's Shire.
 Our guide was enthusiastic and knowledgeable.
 MP went back this year after going last February with her dad's family.
 * Tirau (July 2021, [pics](https://gallery.patricklam.ca/index.php?/category/1640)): [corrugated iron sculptures](https://www.atlasobscura.com/articles/corrugated-iron-sculptures-new-zealand)
 * [Waitomo Glowworm Caves](https://www.waitomo.com/glowworms-and-caves/waitomo-glowworm-caves) (February 2020): hmm, was this the last big tourist machine I went to?
 It's a big tourist machine, though probably the local economy benefits, and they hire Maori.
 I have heard good things about the blackwater rafting.

+### Taupō

+* [Craters of the Moon](https://www.cratersofthemoon.co.nz/) (September 2023): MP quite liked this.
+Interesting to see the volcanic vents with the vegetation.
+Vegetation makes it seem not moon-like to me.
+Good experience.
+* [Huka Falls](https://hukafalls.com/) (September 2023): um, it's no Niagara Falls?
+It's also popular, but not near the same order of magnitude!
+There was the NZ version of Maid of the Mist also.
+They also have jetboats here.
+* [Wairakei Terraces](https://www.wairakeiterraces.co.nz/) (September 2023): The terraces are interesting to look at and remind me of [Pamukkale](https://en.wikipedia.org/wiki/Pamukkale), though we felt like Craters of the Moon had a better value for money ratio.
+The pools were chocka on the first day of school holidays so we gave that a miss.
+* [Maori Rock Carvings](https://www.lovetaupo.com/en/see-do/art-maori-culture/mine-bay-maori-rock-carvings/) with [Taupo Sailing Adventures](https://tauposailingadventures.co.nz/) (October 2023): we got an upgrade to Tiua, which is a flash 58' ocean-going sailboat capably sailed by Dave.
+For some reason, no one else seemed to get out to the carvings that morning, and Dave had decided to take Tiua rather than Kindred Spirit.

 ### Napier